Student Responsibility and Academic Integrity

 6-a.
 It shall be the responsibility of the administrative officials of each institution of higher education to give written notice to students of their rights under this section, informing them that each student who is absent from school, because of his or her religious beliefs, must be given an equivalent opportunity to register for classes or make up any examination, study or work requirements which he or she may have missed because of such absence on any particular day or days.
 No fees of any kind shall be charged by the institution for making available to such student such equivalent opportunity.

-Students wishing to make adjustments to their academic class schedule may do so during the official College drop/add period, the first full week of each semester.
+Students wishing to make adjustments to their academic class schedule may do so during the official drop/add period, the first full week of each semester.
 Classes may be dropped and added without penalty during this period only.
 Second and fourth quarter courses have a designated drop/add period prior to the start of the part of term.
-Students should refer to the College calendar and the Student Registration and Record Services web site for specific dates.
+Students should refer to the university calendar and the Student Registration and Record Services website for specific dates.

 Students who do not attend a class are not dropped automatically and will receive a grade of E.